-- Chemotherapy: Generally, chemotherapy kills cancer cells by interrupting and preventing rapidly-dividing cells (like cancer cells) from multiplying.
-But other rapidly-dividing cells, such as those in the hair follicles and digestive tract may be harmed, causing side effects.
-The chemotherapy drugs for colorectal cancer include capecitabine, fluorouracil, irinotecan and oxaliplatin.
+Chemotherapy kills cancer cells by interrupting and preventing rapidly-dividing cells (like cancer cells) from growing and multiplying.
+Unfortunately, other rapidly-dividing cells in the body, such as those in the hair follicles and digestive tract, may also be harmed and cause side effects such as nausea and hair loss.
+The chemotherapy drugs used to treat colorectal cancer include capecitabine, fluorouracil, irinotecan and oxaliplatin.

 Other agents, such as leucovorin calcium and levoleucovorin, may help boost the effectiveness of 5-FU.
 These drugs are often given together in combination regimens such as:

 - 5-FU/LV (Fluorouracil, leucovorin)